teobaranga/monica_web/docs/contribute/readme.md

     cp .env .env.testing
     ```

-2. Update the database name to `testing`.
+2. Update the database name in `.env.testing` to `testing`.
 This way, the connection is the same as the local / development one
   but we're using a different database for tests.
+This matches the
     ```
     DB_DATABASE=testing
     ```